 </array>

-If you are building your application in Xcode, $(PRODUCT_BUNDLE_IDENTIFIER)
+If you are building your application in Xcode, $(PRODUCT_BUNDLE_IDENTIFIER) will be automatically substituted with your application’s bundle identifier.

-In the unusual case that you cannot add entitlements (e.g. your process inherits another application’s restricted sandbox), you will need to enable the Installer Connection & Status XPC Services instead and enable embedding the services in Sparkle’s ConfigCommon.xcconfig
+In the rare case that you cannot add entitlements (e.g. your process inherits another application’s restricted sandbox), you will need to enable the Installer Connection & Status XPC Services instead and enable embedding the services in Sparkle’s ConfigCommon.xcconfig when building Sparkle from source.

-entitlement on your sandboxed application.To enable the service, you must set SUEnableDownloaderService boolean to YES
+If you still want to enable the service, you must set SUEnableDownloaderService boolean to YES in your application’s Info.plist.

 If you follow standard workflows and archive & export your application to Distribute your App, which we recommend, you do not need to especially do anything for signing Sparkle or its XPC Services and may skip this section.